Coping With Epilepsy Neurofeedback Practitioner Directory

 Lovely word.

 A part of my life.
 Not only from the simple particals but from the Dilantin.
 Damned if you do or damned if you don't.
-Sometimes an simple partial will be so bad I cannot speak, however I am aware of what is being said to me.
+Sometimes an SP will be so bad I cannot speak, however I am aware of what is being said to me.
 I had a few of those in the hospital after my knee replacement.
 They sure did freak out the nursing staff, but then they always think the worse if you are unable to respond.

 The Dilantin makes me trip all over my tongue I say things in reverse, wrong words of words that don't mean anything.
 At work I am on a microphone and deal with customers, one on one and when this happens, I just play into as a joke like being overworked.
 Most people are understanding and laugh about it.
 Hell, why not.
-I sound crazy half the time might as well enjoy it.
+I sound crazy half the time might as well enjoy it. :lol:

 This aphasia does carry over into posting on the internet as well.
 My spelling stinks because my brain is saying one thing, my eyes see another thing and my fingers are doing whater the heck they want to do.